 Why Leading is Important in Design and Typography

 Design and typography influence the way new ideas are conveyed and make them easier to comprehend by formatting text or images in meaningful ways.
-With it, designers and typographers can even determine the right balance between text and visual elements to further enhance the content they’re displaying.
+With it, designers and typographers can even determine the right balance between text and visual elements to further enhance the content they display.

 Proper use of leading shows that the designer understands what good design looks like, which in turn helps set products apart from their competitors.
 So next time you need to jazz up your product or website, don’t forget about leading!